Fear of Mice and Rats, No Small Problem

 Do you get chills down your spine when you see a rat scurrying across the street?

-Does the mere thought of a mouse or rat make you queasy or nauseous?
+Does the mere thought of a mouse or rat make you queasy?
 Do you often find yourself overwhelmed with a variety of emotions when people mention these rodents?

-If so, then you may suffer from musophobia or the fear of mice and rats.
+If so, then you may suffer from musophobia, or the fear of mice and rats.
 This refers to extreme anxiety, stress, or fear in a person when they think of or see mice.
-That’s probably a lot to take in.
-Perhaps you can’t get a grip on what’s happening to you.
-But there are ways to get better.

-This phobia can get quite intense because people suffering from this condition often think that even looking at rodents is life-threatening.
+This phobia can become intense.
+Those suffering from this condition often think that even looking at rodents is life-threatening.

-Rodents can cause multiple problems, like leaving waste all around your house.
-This waste is a harbinger of parasites and can set off a chain of problems like the bubonic plague.
+Rodents can cause multiple problems, like leaving waste around your house.
+This waste is a harbinger of parasites and can set off a chain of health crisis, such as the bubonic plague.
 Rodents are also known for tearing clothes, ruining furniture, and stealing food.

-Therefore, it isn’t unnatural or unusual to harbor a fear of rats because these rodents are quite troublesome.
+Therefore, it isn’t unnatural or unusual to harbor a fear of rats because these rodents can be troublesome.

 Causes of Musophobia

-Also, like most phobias, Musophobia could have been triggered because of a past traumatic experience.
-Situations where a rat has bitten a child or someone they know can trigger the fear of mice in house.
+Also, like most phobias, musophobia can be triggered because of a past traumatic experience.
+Situations where a rat has bitten a child or someone else you know can trigger your fear of mice and rats.

 Symptoms of Musophobia